Federal Agency Information

 - Funding Opportunities and Program Contacts

-While ED is not primarily a research agency, their budget provides discretionary funding for research to improve education methods and outcomes at all levels.
-The Office of Postsecondary Education within ED is charged with defining higher education policy and administering grant programs intended for institutes of higher education.
+While DoEd is not primarily a research agency, their budget provides discretionary funding for research to improve education methods and outcomes at all levels.
+The Office of Postsecondary Education within DoEd is charged with defining higher education policy and administering grant programs intended for institutes of higher education.
 These include grants for institutions, special programs, groups, and individual PI research.

 Funding opportunities are solicited by announcements published in the Federal Register.
 Each application is reviewed and scored by three peer reviewers, which are typically averaged to determine the summary score.
 Opportunities to earn additional points for other considerations, such as absolute or competitive priorities, are sometimes available and are not part of the standard evaluation criteria.
 The applications are then ranked and analyzed by program staff to determine which applicants will be funded.